jswaff/chess4j/README.md

 The above arguments would allocate 256 mb to the main table, and 128 mb to the pawn table.

-Winboard / XBoard has an option to specify the maximum memory usage, and chess4j does respect that.  chess4j will divide the memory equally between the two tables.
+Note: the XBoard protocol has a 'memory' command to specify the maximum memory usage, and chess4j does respect that.  chess4j will divide the memory equally between the two tables.

 ## Running Test Suites